-Save the projector settings to a USB flash drive.
+Save the projector settings to a USB flash drive (projector) or file (web interface).

-- 1. Insert a USB flash drive (properly formatted as FAT) into the USB port on the projector.
+- 1. If using the display panel to export a projector profile, insert a USB flash drive (properly formatted as FAT) into the USB port on the projector.

 - 2. Select MENU > Admin > Projector Profiles.

 - 3. Selecting an existing profile.

-- Select Export to File.
+- Select Export.

 A default name is assigned.